vjFaLk/WebDashboard/README.md

 * Made for 1080p displays, doesn't look as good on smaller resolutions.

-* Hosted using a super-light web server called Mongoose
+* Hosted using apache on a Raspberry Pi 2